Environmental justice: United Kingdom

 Whilst the predominant agenda of the Environmental Justice movement in the United States has been tackling issues of race, inequality, and the environment, environmental justice campaigns around the world have developed and shifted in focus.
 For example, the EJ movement in the United Kingdom is quite different.
 It focuses on issues of poverty and the environment, but also tackles issues of health inequalities and social exclusion.

 A UK-based NGO, named the Environmental Justice Foundation, has sought to make a direct link between the need for environmental security and the defense of basic human rights.
 They have launched several high-profile campaigns that link environmental problems and social injustices.
 A campaign against illegal, unreported and unregulated (IUU) fishing highlighted how 'pirate' fisherman are stealing food from local, artisanal fishing communities.
 They have also launched a campaign exposing the environmental and human rights abuses involved in cotton production in Uzbekistan.
 Cotton produced in Uzbekistan is often harvested by children for little or no pay.
 In addition, the mismanagement of water resources for crop irrigation has led to the near eradication of the Aral Sea.
 The Environmental Justice Foundation has successfully petitioned large retailers such as Wal-mart and Tesco to stop selling Uzbek cotton.

-Building of alternatives to climate change

-In France, numerous Alternatiba events, or villages of alternatives, are providing hundreds of alternatives to climate change and lack of environmental justice, both in order to raise people's awareness and to stimulate behaviour change.
-They have been or will be organized in over sixty different French and European cities, such as Bilbao, Brussels, Geneva, Lyon or Paris.